swarnava-dutta/Free-Exam-Dumps/README.md

 # Free Dumps for any Professional Exam Certification 🕸️

-This repository contains a Python script designed to scrape discussion links from the [Exam Topics](https://www.examtopics.com) website based on a specific provider and exam code.
+This repository contains a Python script designed to scrape exam question links from the [Exam Topics](https://www.examtopics.com) website based on a specific provider and exam code.
 The script is optimized to run in Google Colab and uses parallel requests for efficient data fetching.
 ### Fetches 2.5 pages per second 📄⌛

 ## Features ✨

-- Scrapes discussion links from Exam Topics for a specified provider.
+- Scrapes exam question links from Exam Topics for a specified provider.
-- Filters discussions based on a given exam code.
+- Filters the links based on a given exam code.
 - Uses multithreading to speed up the scraping process.
-- Groups and saves the discussion links in a structured text file.
+- Groups and saves the exam question links in a structured text file.

 ## Setup Instructions 🚀